sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_conversion.rst

 .. describe:: int width (default 0)

-    Width is 0 to 8, the *minimum* width of the returned string.
-(8 hex digit is the max of Avisynth 32 bit integer)
+    Width is 0 to 16 the *minimum* width of the returned string.
+(8 hex digit is the max of Avisynth 32 bit integer, 16 digits for 64 bit numbers)

     Resulting string will be left-padded with zeroes as needed.